Hispanic language and culture

 - Classe di laurea LM-49

-Absolute beginners in Spanish are required to take the bridging course ("Corso propedeutico di
+Absolute beginners in Spanish must attend the preparatory course ("Corso propedeutico di

-Students are expected to achieve the level B2 in Spanish proficiency, according to the Common
+Students are expected to achieve the level B2 in Spanish, according to the Common

 European Framework of Reference for Languages.

 The course aims to pursue, in addition, the following learning objectives:

 a) to acquire knowledge, skills, and abilities in the Spanish technical language of tourism;

 b) to be able to interact in professional situations related to tourism;

 It is expected, moreover, that students will acquire abilities to promote the autonomous learning by the use of lexicographical, bibliographical and technological tools.

 1) Spanish language as a communication system: a) skills and abilities according to the B2